Garland, TX has a C safety grade (59/100) with a violent crime rate of 233 per 100,000, 34% below the national average.

 FBI UCR Data Snapshot: Garland, TX

-Garland, TX — reporting population 246,255 in 2024 — recorded 573 violent crimes and 4,896 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
+Garland, TX, reporting population 246,255 in 2024, recorded 573 violent crimes and 4,896 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
 The city's violent crime rate works out to 232.7 per 100,000 residents, while the property crime rate reaches 1988.2 per 100,000.
-Combining those two rates against national benchmarks yields a composite safety grade of F (High Risk), scoring 0 out of 100.
+Combining those two rates against national benchmarks yields a composite safety grade of C (Average), scoring 59 out of 100.

 Within the violent crime count, aggravated assault accounted for 347 incidents, robbery 149, murder 12, and rape 65 in 2024.
-Property crime splits into larceny-theft (3,161), burglary (747), motor vehicle theft (988), and arson (11).
+Property crime splits into larceny-theft (3,161), burglary (747), and motor vehicle theft (988); the FBI UCR Program tracks arson (11) as a separate offense category, so it is not included in the property crime total above.
 Larceny-theft and other property offenses typically dominate city crime counts, and larceny-theft leads Garland's mix at 57.8% of all Part I offenses.

 Is Garland, TX Safe?
 Safety Assessment

-Based on 2024 FBI crime data, Garland, TX receives a safety grade of F (High Risk) with a composite safety score of 0/100.
-Violent crime is 230% above the national average, indicating substantially higher risk than most US cities.
+Based on 2024 FBI crime data, Garland, TX receives a safety grade of C (Average) with a composite safety score of 59/100.
+The city is significantly safer than the national average, with violent crime 34% below the US benchmark.

 Your statistical chance of being a crime victim in Garland is approximately 1 in 45 , with a 1 in 430 chance of being a violent crime victim.
 The most common crime type is larceny-theft, accounting for 58% of all reported offenses.